1899: The first jukebox was installed at Palais Royal Hotel in San Francisco.

 1963: Jimmy Gilmer & the Fireballs went to the top of Billboard’s R&B chart with their biggest hit and only #1 single, “Sugar Shack.”
 It was the final week before Billboard temporarily ceased publishing their R&B chart.
 No official reason was given, but it was suspected that the methodology for producing the chart was being questioned since an increasing number of Caucasian acts were topping the chart in addition to an abundance of crossover hits between the R&B chart and the Hot 100 pop chart, leading to both charts being too similar.
 Fourteen months later, Billboard resumed publication of their R&B chart in late January of 1965.
 Some publications have referenced Cash Box magazine’s in their place.

 1964: The Beatles released “I Feel Fine” backed with “She’s a Woman” in the US.
 Four days later the single was issued in the UK.
-One of the first uses of guitar feedback in popular music, Lennon had written the guitar riff while in the studio recording “Eight Days a Week.”
+One of the first uses of guitar feedback in popular music, the song’s guitar riff had been written by John Lennon while in the studio recording “Eight Days a Week.”
 Both John Lennon and George Harrison said that the riff had been influenced by a 1961 Bobby Parker song called “Watch Your Step,” which the Beatles had covered in concert in 1961 and 1962.
 Paul McCartney also said the drums on “I Feel Fine” had been inspired by Ray Charles’ 1959 single, “What’d I Say.”

 1964: The Rolling Stones were banned from the BBC for “unprofessionalism” after showing up late for appearances on radio shows Top Gear and Saturday Club.